• Skip to primary navigation

 • Mozzarella cheese – adds texture and chew and is low in lactose, making it a low-FODMAP cheese

-• Cream cheese – Lends flavor and combines well with the mozzarella for texture.
+• Cream cheese – lends flavor and combines well with the mozzarella for texture.
 It’s also very low in lactose and is FODMAP-friendly.

 • Eggs – they’re a perfect binder